-The vast majority of adult movies is made for a male viewer, even “lesbian adult movies” on the mainstream websites perpetuates actions, views and activities that are purely for a person with a dick.
+The vast majority of adult movies are made for a male viewer, even “lesbian adult movies” on the mainstream websites perpetuate actions, views, and activities that are purely for a person with a dick.
 This is not uncommon knowledge.
-So as a woman who has been attracted and sexually aroused by women since I can remember this is a balancing act.
+So as a woman who has been attracted and sexually aroused by women since I can remember, this is a balancing act.
 I mainly watch girl on girl adult movies because the likelihood of them doing something that is actually pleasurable to a woman is higher, although there is so much that is just meant to excite men.
 As a woman, I feel like I have a responsibility to educate myself on misogyny, feminism, and the sex industries that I engage with.
-But I want to be sexy, I want to be desired and sexually fulfilled, I think my only responsibility is to be conscious of the injustices against women and understand the differences between sexism, exploitation and sexuality.
+But I want to be sexy, I want to be desired and sexually fulfilled, I think my only responsibility is to be conscious of the injustices against women and understand the differences between sexism, exploitation, and sexuality.

 Interview: Part 3

 Most of my questions are quite critical, I think.
 I really want to understand where you are coming from.
 How do you feel about people relegating weaving to craftwork?